tsnellgrove/dark_castle3/doc/to_do.md

 		- could also run a pre-start check on container & creature to throw errors on illegal contents
 		- need to document (to self!) consistent approach to what is visible when Burt looks, examines, or inventories
 	- IDEA: vis_element_lst == list of visible elements == room.floor_lst + room.feature_lst
-- TBD: class by class, reduce from double-tab to single tab
 - TBD: refactor Food
 - TBD: refactor Clothes => Garments
 	- TBD: sort out error when already wearing crown... ideally should be "You're already wearing"... not "not in your hand"